carrn7k/neighborhood-map/README.md

 to your working directory.
 Once in the directory, follow the instructions at this link https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md.

-This app utilizes the following Gulp functions:
+This app utilizes the following Gulp plugins:

 *gulp-sass
 *gulp-autoprefixer
 *gulp-concat
 *gulp-uglify
+*gulp-clean-css

 To install them, in your working directory type the following commands: